juliopezua/session-6/README.md

 ```js
 templateUrl: 'recipe-list/recipe-list.template.html',
 ```
-Note the use of templateUrl and that this link it relative to index.html
+Note the use of `templateUrl` and that this link is relative to index.html

 ###Styling the Recipes

-Make these changes in the _basics sass file:
+Make these changes in the `_basics.scss` sass file:

 ```css
 article {